 Scientific Name(s): Arnica chamissonis subsp. foliosa (Nutt.)
 Maguire, Arnica cordifolia Hook., Arnica fulgens Pursh., Arnica montana L., Arnica sororia Greene

 Common Name(s): Arnica flos, Leopard's bane, Mountain snuff, Mountain tobacco, Sneezewort

 Medically reviewed by Drugs.com.
 Last updated on May 8, 2023.

-Arnica and its extracts have been widely used in folk and homeopathic medicine as a treatment for acne, boils, bruises, rashes, sprains, pains, and other wounds.
-Overall, there does not appear to be sufficient evidence to support the use of arnica as an anti-inflammatory or analgesic agent, or to prevent bruising; however, heterogeneity of doses and delivery forms (as well as indications) in available clinical studies makes generalizations difficult.
+Arnica and its extracts have been widely used in folk and homeopathic medicine as a treatment for acne, boils, bruises, rashes, sprains, pains, and wounds.
+There does not appear to be sufficient evidence to support the use of arnica as an anti-inflammatory or analgesic agent or in the prevention of bruising.
+Heterogeneity of doses, delivery forms, and indications in available clinical studies also makes generalization difficult.